Fast bowling

 • express.

-In addition, the serving players are also distinguished by the technique they use when they serve the ball.
-Now we will try to understand the intricacies of such feeds.
+In addition, the serving players are also distinguished by the technique they use when serving the ball.
+Now we will try to understand the intricacies of fast bowling feeds.

 Grip.
 Let’s start with the most important thing – the correct capture of the ball.
-Basic toe position for fast bowling: Hold the ball upright with the index and middle fingers on either side of the seam while the thumb squeezes the bottom of the seam.
-The ball is held freely, and it should easily fly out of hand.
+The Basic toe position for fast bowling: hold the ball upright with the index and middle fingers on either side of the seam while the thumb squeezes the bottom of the seam.
+The ball is held freely, and it should easily fly out of the hand.
 As for the second hand, it usually covers the hand that is squeezing the ball.
-Bowler removes it at the very last moment of the throw so that the batsman cannot see what kind of serve awaits him.
+The bowler removes it at the very last moment of the throw so that the batsman cannot see what kind of serve awaits him.

 Fast bowling cricket

 Action.
 At the end of the run, the ball carrier puts his dominant foot on the straight knee as much as possible.
-This position of the leg increases the speed of the ball, but there are also negative aspects – injuries.
+In Fast bowling this position of the leg increases the speed of the ball, but there are also negative aspects – injuries.
 Knee injuries are probably the most common injury in cricket, along with shoulder dislocations.

 English bowler David Lawrence broke his kneecap in a test match against New Zealand in 1992.
 According to viewers, the sound of his knee sounded like a pistol shot.
 Unfortunately, he could not fully recover, and at the age of 29, he was forced to leave the big cricket.